 As you can see the core refers to pretty much the whole musculature of your torso.
 Depending on who you ask the core can even include the glutes, which are partly responsible for keeping our back straight, and the upper back and neck musculature that support the thoracic and cervical spine.

-That’s why its important to improve the strength of the whole body with functional multi joint movements because its impossible to isolate all these muscle groups.
+That’s why it is important to improve the strength of the whole body with functional multi-joint movements because it’s impossible to isolate all these muscle groups.

 Still, there are specific core exercises that are very good for improving the problem areas which include the deep back and abdominal muscles that support the spine and protect the internal organs.

 You see our muscles almost always have layers.
-The mid section of the body has several.
+The midsection of the body has several.
 It can be hard to activate some of the deep muscles if you don’t do the right exercises.
-The deep muscles include the deep muscles of the spine like quadratus lumborum and the interspinales.
+The deep muscles include the deep muscles of the spine like the quadratus lumborum and the interspinales.
 They also include the deep abdominals like internal obliques and transversus abdominus.

-It’s also important to have strong superficial back and abdominal muscles as these provide most of the strength and muscle mass of your mid section.
-These muscle include the rectus abdomins (the six-pack), external obliques (side muscles) and erector spinae.
+It’s also important to have strong superficial back and abdominal muscles as these provide most of the strength and muscle mass of your midsection.
+These muscles include the rectus abdominus (the six-pack), external obliques (side muscles) and erector spinae.

-So as you can see its very beneficial to keep your core muscles strong as you grow older.
-It protects you from injuries and allows to live an active lifestyle without mobility issues.
+So as you can see it’s very beneficial to keep your core muscles strong as you grow older.
+It helps to protect you from injuries and allows you to live an active lifestyle without mobility issues.